By Madeline Bocaro

 Rape was remade by Fiona Rukschcio for Secession 2012 (Vienna).
 Rukschcio re-filmed Yoko’s work, recreating the same shots at the original locations but without the woman.
 Read more here:

-On the day after the Austrian TV broadcast, John and Yoko held a press conference in Vienna.
-The couple concealed themselves inside bags (another of Yoko’s pieces Bagism) the story of which is referenced in their song “The Ballad of John and Yoko”.
+On the same afternoon (before the Austrian TV broadcast of Rape), John and Yoko held a press conference in Vienna.
+The couple concealed themselves inside bags (another of Yoko’s pieces – Bagism) the story of which is referenced in their song “The Ballad of John and Yoko”.
 Inside the bag, John ironically hummed the popular Viennese waltz ‘The Blue Danube’.
 Yoko sang a Japanese folk song.
 Yoko got the idea for Bag Piece from the popular children’s story, The Little Prince.
 The moral of the story is that “One sees rightly only with the heart.
 The essential is invisible to the eyes.”

-John & Yoko @ the Premiere of Rape in Montreaux, Switzerland
+John & Yoko in Montreaux, Switzerland promoting Rape

 The Telegraph – 2009: